 Sometimes, the thing that went into the ear ends up visible in the character's eyeballs, as if they were just windows into his head.

-A variation of this trope does not involve physical objects going into the ear, but rather a POV shot of a character's ear showing an unobsructed view through their empty head and out the opposite ear.
+A variation of this trope does not involve physical objects going into the ear, but rather a POV shot of a character's ear showing an unobstructed view through their empty head and out the opposite ear.
 At least it proves they're not too dense for light to escape them.

-If a living creature does this to another character's ears this overlaps with Orifice Invasion
+If a living creature does this to another character's ears, this overlaps with Orifice Invasion.

 - An Australian KFC Hot and Spicy ad campaign from the 90s had customers gain the ability to breath fire after eating the spicy chicken.
 One commerical featured a guy tucking into a bucket of extra hot chicken while his Dumb Blonde girlfriend sitting beside him is completely absorbed in a very cliche sounding soap opera.
 Without taking her eyes off the screen she asks him what he is eating.
 He responds by leaning over and blowing softly in her ear causing a jet of flame to shoot straight out of her other ear.
 As he leans back she blinks, shakes her head slightly, comments that it sounds nice and reaches for a piece herself, still without taking her eyes off the screen (see it here.)

-- In Astérix and Cleopatra, when the workers are on lunch break, Artifis addresses them.
+- In Asterix and Cleopatra, when the workers are on lunch break, Artifis addresses them.
 One turns his head towards him but keeps moving his spoon, sending food into his ear until it comes through.

 - In Flushed Away one of Rita's countless hyperactive younger brothers experimentally sticks a spoon into one of his ears at meal time and cheerfully pulls it out the opposite ear.

 - In Space Jam, doctor Daffy examines Michael Jordan's ear and is able to see Bugs through the other ear.
 Bugs even yodels to test the echo.

 - Dopey clears water out of his ears by blowing it out.